Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Monochrome Lemon Yellow Vase with Imperial Mark the Kangxi Period of the Qing Dynasty

-Qing Dynasty Imperial Kangxi Mark & Period Monochrome Lemon Yellow Bottle Presenting a remarkable Lemon Yellow mallet-shaped bottle from the Kangxi period.
+Qing Dynasty Imperial Kangxi Mark & Period Monochrome Lemon Yellow Bottle.
+Presenting a remarkable lemon-yellow mallet-shaped bottle from the Kangxi period.
 Noteworthy is the foot ring, which exhibits subtle iron-red markings resulting from the firing process, indicating the artifact's antiquity.
 Additionally, the presence of minor flaking in the biscuit further substantiates its age.
 The dimensions are approximately 8 1/4 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Remarkable Large Outstanding Imperial Doucai Moon Flask from the Yongzheng Mark And Period of the Qing Dynasty